lucassel/ikwilnaarhuis/README.rst

 ``ikwilnaarhuis``

-Running the tool without supplying parameters calculates how long you should work today if you need to work 7.8 hours.
+Running the tool without supplying parameters calculates how long you should work, given your local time when running it, assuming a standard lunchtime of 60 minutes.

 ``ikwilnaarhuis 9 15``